-- 8.111 The number of meters that can practically be installed in each water resource zone (WRZ) is referred to as the maximum deliverable volume. - 8.112 The maximum deliverable volume is calculated based on three datasets: - The number of unmeasured properties at a point in time, split by property type - The number of these properties that are likely to be internal or external installs - The likelihood of successfully installing a meter at that property (survey to fit ratio) - 8.113 For WRMP24, we have taken the number of unmeasured properties at 2024-25.
-This assumes we will have undertaken our AMP7 metering programme which includes a volume of metering under our Green Economic Recovery (GER) programme.
-For details of our AMP7 programme see the WRMP24 Section 3 Demand. - 8.114 To calculate the maximum deliverable volume, we have applied our internal/external split data and survey-to-fit ratios. - 8.115 The Internal/External split data identifies the number of unmeasured properties that will be an external installation or internal installation.
+- 8.117 The number of meters that can practically be installed in each water resource zone (WRZ) is referred to as the maximum deliverable volume. - 8.118 The maximum deliverable volume is calculated based on three datasets: - The number of unmeasured properties at a point in time, split by property type - The number of these properties that are likely to be internal or external installs - The likelihood of successfully installing a meter at that property (survey to fit ratio) - 8.119 For WRMP24, we have taken the number of unmeasured properties at 2024-25.
+For details of our AMP7 programme see the WRMP24 Section 3 Demand. - 8.120 To calculate the maximum deliverable volume, we have applied our internal/external split data and survey-to-fit ratios. - 8.121 The Internal/External split data identifies the number of unmeasured properties that will be an external installation or internal installation.
 An external installation is where a meter is fitted in the pavement at the stop tap position.
 An internal installation is where the meter is fitted at the first stop tap inside the property.
-In WRMP24, our maximum deliverable volume applied to internal installations only as we had targeted all our potential external installations throughout AMP6 and AMP7. - 8.116 For our draft WRMP, survey-to-fit ratios were based on AMP7 data gathered from the targeting of external meters.
+In WRMP24, our maximum deliverable volume applied to internal installations only as we had targeted all our potential external installations throughout AMP6 and AMP7. - 8.122 For our draft WRMP, survey-to-fit ratios were based on AMP7 data gathered from the targeting of external meters.
 For our revised draft WRMP however, these ratios have been determined to be unrealistically low for internally metered properties.
 Adjustments have been applied to AMP8 PMP and optant metering activities such that survey-to-fit ratios are more in line with data trends for surveys targeting internal meters.
 This represents a new survey-to-fit assumption of 70% for internal PMP installs, and 50% for internal optants.
-We use this information to predict the likely volume of meter installations we can achieve in the future to ensure we create a deliverable and realistic metering programme. - 8.117 Properties which cannot be metered under our PMP, we have included our Metering Innovation considerations.

-8.118 London and the Thames Valley regions have large volumes of housing stock that are deemed unmeterable due to a range of physical and historic factors.
+We use this information to predict the likely volume of meter installations we can achieve in the future to ensure we create a deliverable and realistic metering programme. - 8.123 Properties which cannot be metered under our PMP, we have included our Metering Innovation considerations. - 8.124 London and the Thames Valley regions have large volumes of housing stock that are deemed unmeterable due to a range of physical and historic factors.
 These include blocks of flats that have multiple inflow pipes, shared supply pipes on terraced and semi-detached homes, converted properties (e.g. past Victorian home converted to multiple flats), and blocks of flats/apartments that have communal hot water supply systems.